iwakuramarie/juri/documents/overview.md

 # Overview

-juri adopts the mode and keybinding like vi/vim.
+juri adopts the modes and keybindings of vi/vim.
-You can easily adapt if you have used vi/vim.
+You can easily adapt if you have used vi/vim before.
-Currently you can use normal mode, visual mode, replace mode, insert mode, ex mode, filer mode.
+Currently you can use normal mode, visual mode, replace mode, insert mode, ex mode, and filer mode.

 # Install and compile